eliasmattern/PsyTestPro/README.md

 | Description  | Description of the screen with text  |

 #### Variables
-If you want to provide your command or text screen some variables you can choose from the variables below.
+If you want to provide your command or text screen some variables, you can choose from the variables below.
 These will have the value you provide when you start an experiment

 | Usage  | Description |
 | ------------- | ------------- |